ekincixyz/ekincixyz.github.io/about.md

 gm ٩(◕‿◕｡)۶

-I'm Emre (28) and I work in the Ethereum ecosystem.
-I graduated in international business (BA), specialized in business model innovation and prior to working in crypto I was an intern at an online bank.
+I’m Emre (28), an international business graduate who interned at an online bank before entering the crypto world.

 I like photography, hiking and nomading.